serverfarmer/serverfarmer/README.md

 ## How to deploy Server Farmer into cloud

+Server Farmer supports the following public cloud providers:

+- Amazon EC2
+- Beyond e24cloud.com
+- Microsoft Azure
+- Rackspace Cloud
+- any cloud service based on OpenStack (including public, private and hybrid clouds)

 ([see the full manual](http://serverfarmer.org/cloud-integration.html))

+Initial setup:

+- choose a server for the farm manager role (no special requirements, except that all management extensions are tested mainly on Ubuntu 14.04 LTS)
+- install Server Farmer on it, and configure at least farm manager role (preferably also backup collector role)
-- install Cloud Farmer and configure it by editing files in /opt/cloud/credentials directory
+- install Cloud Farmer on it and configure it by editing files in /opt/cloud/credentials directory
 - install command line tools for your chosen cloud provider required by Cloud Farmer and connect them to your account

 ```